Skip to content

 Symptoms of nicotine poisoning usually occur quickly after swallowing most nicotine-containing products.
 Signs and symptoms of nicotine poisoning include nausea, vomiting, abdominal pain, and diarrhea.
 Other symptoms include dizziness, sweating, salivation, muscle weakness, confusion, agitation, sleepiness, and seizures.
 Effects on the heart include increased heart rate and blood pressure followed by decreased heart rate and blood pressure.

 In large overdoses, trouble breathing including respiratory arrest can occur.
-If someone swallows a cigarette or other nicotine product, gets nicotine in the eyes or on the skin, or if you have a question about cigarettes or other nicotine products, help from experts is available through the webPOISONCONTROL online tool and by phone at 1-800-222-1222.
-Poison Control’s expert guidance is always free, confidential, and available 24 hours a day.
+If someone swallows a cigarette or other nicotine product, gets nicotine in the eyes or on the skin, or if you have a question about cigarettes or other nicotine products, use the webPOISONCONTROL® online tool to get help, or call your poison center at 1-800-222-1222.
+Whether online or by phone, expert guidance is always free, confidential, and available 24 hours a day.

 My child swallowed tobacco.
 What should I do?